jozefg/emacs.d/README.md

 trivial to build and install on Linux.
 No guarantees about Windows, I've made no attempts at compatibility.

-Most of these files are independent of one another so if you don't have admin rights, you can comment out the appropriate line in `init.el` go from there.
+All these files are loaded so that if one fails to load the rest still will.
+This means that in theory you can just drop this in and magically end up with some subset of configuration.